Life in USA

 1982 - 2000 United States of America

 Andreas.
 On April 7, 1982, we had a late winter storm.
 By coincidence, it was also Ursula's due date.
-She woke up early that morning and told me she felt something was happening and that I better stay home.
-That something turned out to be the first contractions.
+She woke up early that morning and told me she felt something was happening and that I'd better stay home.
+That "something" turned out to be the first contractions.
 I quickly got the car ready while she called the doctor to say we were coming to the hospital.
 It was a beautiful winter morning with about 20 inches of fresh snow.
 Thank God for that 4WD Subaru!
 The hospital was 20 minutes away in Mt.
 Kisco.
 Contractions were happening more frequently.
 I drove like the devil and ignored stop signs and red lights.
-I skidded a few times on ice but made it to the hospital before the water broke.
+I skidded a few times on ice but made it to the hospital just before her water broke.
 About an hour later, we had a beautiful and healthy baby boy.
 Andreas Olivier was born!
 It was an indescribable feeling of happiness.

 The following Saturday, we took Andreas home.
 Ursula had prepared a large weaver basket as a bed for Andreas because his crib wasn't quite ready yet.
 While on the commuter train the following Monday, I remember having a reality check.
 It just hit me.
-OK, so now we are a family of 3.
+OK, so now we are a family of three.
 Ursula chose to be a stay-at-home mom.
 Wow, so that left me as the sole breadwinner.
-I wasn't worried, but I felt the added responsibility on my shoulders!
+I wasn't worried, but I suddenly felt the added responsibility on my shoulders!

-The week after, we met with Ronnie Wolfgang (president) at a Sushi place for lunch.
-Afterward, we walked across the Street to their offices on 5th Avenue for a presentation of the watch collection.
+The week after, I met with Ronnie Wolfgang, the president of EBEL USA at a Sushi restaurant for lunch.
+Afterward, we walked across the Street to their offices on 5th Avenue where he presented me the watch collection.
 The watches were quite impressive, carved from a single block of metal.
 High quality, stylish, and beautifully designed with proprietary movements - 100% Swiss Made.
-I also liked Ronnie.
-He was sincere and open in answering my questions, very charismatic, and all fired up about the growth of this relatively unknown watch brand in the US.
-He saw considerable growth potential.
-I liked what I saw and seemed to be in the right place at the right time.
-A few days later, Ronnie sent me a contract, and I discussed it with Ursula.
-She was in complete agreement and encouraged me to go for it.
-The following day, I resigned from North American Watch Corporation.
+I liked Ronnie from the start.
+He was very sincere and charismatic - all fired-up about the growth of this relatively new watch brand in the US.
+He predicted a considerable growth potential.

-Switching to Ebel was one of the best decisions in my professional career!
-Shortly after I joined the company, my dear friend Bernhard lost his job with North American Watch Corporation in Los Angeles.
-It happened under unfortunate circumstances.
-But what a perfect moment because I was looking to hire a new manager for the company's Swisswave service center in Long Beach.
-To make a long story short, we made Bernhard an offer, and he came on board.
-I was thrilled to be working with him again for the same company.
-Bernhard was a long-time friend, a person of integrity, and someone I could always trust and count on.
+Switching to Ebel was one of the best decisions of my professional career!
+Shortly after I joined the company, my dear friend Bernhard lost his job with North American Watch Corporation under unfortunate circumstances.
+It turned out to be the perfect timing, as I was looking to hire a new manager for the EBEL's Swisswave service center in Long Beach.
+To cut a long story short, we extended an offer to Bernhard, and he happily joined the team.
+I was thrilled to be working with him again at the same company.
+Bernhard had been a long-time friend, a man of integrity, and someone I could always trust and rely on.

 I had previously used computer terminals but never worked with PCs and programs.
 It was an excellent opportunity to learn new things.
 Francois taught me the basics of Framework II and Dbase3.
 We had IBM XT's running on DOS 2.1 with a 10MB HD and floppy drive.
 I was off to a slow start, but François was an excellent teacher, and I appreciated his patience.
 It took me a while, but once it clicked in my brain and I understood the concept, I was hooked on PCs.
 I spent hours and hours absorbing and learning everything I could.
 I also loved experimenting with reports and spreadsheets.
 PCs fascinated me, and I quickly became the company's go-to person for hardware and software.